We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 - Go to Settings > Bluetooth.
 Then, find your AirPods’ name and tap the small “i” icon beside it.

 - Tap Forget this device and confirm.
+This unpairs your AirPods from all iOS devices using the same iCloud account.

 - Put the AirPods back in their case and close the lid.